snorkel-ai/long-context-eval/README.md

-# Long Context in the Enterprise: Benchmarks and Beyond
+# Snorkel Working Memory Test (SWiM)

 ## Overview

 This repository provides a Long-Context Eval Framework to evaluate the long context capabilities of large language models (LLMs) on your own data and tasks.
-This is similar to the "needle in a haystack" (NIAH) test, except the haystack is your own set of documents, and the needles are one or more answer (complete) documents based on which the question is posed.
+This is an improvement to the "needle in a haystack" (NIAH) test, where the haystack is your own set of documents, and the needles are one or more answer (complete) documents based on which the question is posed.

 This is important, as current methods of long context evaluation are either synthetic and unrealistic (such as the NIAH test) or limited to academic datasets (such as [LongBench](https://arxiv.org/abs/2308.14508), [InfiniteBench](https://arxiv.org/abs/2402.13718) and others) which renders them less useful in real world settings.

-The Long-Context Eval Framework overcomes these limitations by (a) creating a realistic test (model must provide a response based on information contained in one or more documents over a long context) and (b) enabling users to evaluate long context capabilities on their own data and tasks.
+SWiM overcomes these limitations by (a) creating a realistic test (model must provide a response based on information contained in one or more documents over a long context) and (b) enabling users to evaluate long context capabilities on their own data and tasks.
 This is done through an automated task generation >> task completion >> task evaluation pipeline, enabled by LLMs.
 We strongly recommend manually verifying both the inputs (tasks) and outputs (scores).
 A more detailed description of the methodology is available [here](./docs/METHODOLOGY.md).

 <p align="center">